staxrip/staxrip/README.md

         - Needed for VapourSynth.
 Last **Windows 7** compatible version was used in *StaxRip v2.25.0 (2023-08-02)*.
 As of now using VapourSynth R63 it could be possible to downgrade Python to `v3.8.*`that is **Windows 7** compatible, but requires experienced users.

      Alternatively you can download an old StaxRip release, but then you don't benefit from new functions and bug fixes.

-- Some tools and filters might need a specific version of Microsoft Visual C++ Redistributable Runtimes.
-Due to the frequent changing and replacing of tools and filters, it is impossible to provide precise details about the right dependency.
-So if you get error messages to due to missing runtime files, we recommend to download and install the [Microsoft Visual C++ Redistributable Runtimes All-in-One](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/).

 # Extraction / Usage